erasmus-without-paper/ewp-specs-architecture/README.md

 (because both light-blue lines start at HEI B in the picture).
 This is not the case.

-Each request in the EWP Network is signed with a client certificate, and each such client certificate is connected with a **group of HEIs**.
+Non-anonymous requests in the EWP Network are performed with use of client credentials.
+Each set of client credentials is connected with a **group of HEIs**.
 So:

- * When Host 2 receives the request as pictured above, then - at first (based on the certificate used) - it only knows that it came from Host 1, not from HEI B in particular.
+ * When Host 2 receives the request as pictured above, then - at first (based on the credentials used) - it only knows that it came from Host 1, not from HEI B in particular.

  * If the requested set of data should be visible to HEI B only (not HEI A nor